“Any Starfleet vessel in range, come in. This is the U.S.S. Andromeda—do you copy?”

 The sound of the warp engines gearing up for action cut him off, and that was fine by Jaarid—he was tired of arguing with this thing.
 The prions were carrying out their mission and it wasn’t this Changeling that was important.
 It was the prions inside the gel packs.

-“Captain, they’re going to warp again,” Tucker told the DeLuca, looking back from her console.
+“Captain, they’re going to warp again,” Tucker told Murphy, looking back from her console.

 “Do your best to keep up with them.”